deanmao/node-chimera/README.md

 me about arm-linux and sunos).
 Hopefully I can describe how one can compile this under your platform, and perhaps we can move to something easier.

+If you're on linux, you'll need the ssl headers, freetype, and fontconfig libraries first, so you'll have to install with a command like:

+    apt-get install libfreetype6-dev libfontconfig1-dev libssl-dev

 Since nodejs comes with it's own version of ssl, we have to make Qt also use this version of ssl or else we'll have segfaults.
 Compile the openssl included first (we have some additional flags like `-fPIC` which allow the libraries to be statically included later on)